sina-haseli/gateway/README.md

 ## Overview

 This project consists of a gateway service and two mock services: `service1_mock` (HTTP) and `service2_mock` (gRPC).
-The gateway service provides reverse proxy, load balancing, and circuit breaker functionalities.
+The gateway service provide load balancing, and circuit breaker functionalities.

 ## Running the Project